-New Front In Data Privacy At The Supreme Court: Can U.S. Seize Emails Stored Abroad?
+Court Seems Unconvinced Of Microsoft's Argument To Shield Email Data Stored Overseas

 The Supreme Court has established a strong presumption against the extraterritorial application of a statute unless Congress expresses a clear intent to reach outside the U.S.

 In this case, the government concedes that the Stored Communications Act does not express such an intention, but instead argues that because Microsoft would disclose the emails to law enforcement in the United States, the application of the act would be domestic.
+Deputy Solicitor General, Michael Dreeben, argued that the idea of an international problem is merely a "mirage that Microsoft is seeking to create."

 The idea is that since Microsoft already has custody and control of the data and is legally able to move the content back to the U.S., honoring a warrant would present no "meaningful interference" with the user's property interests.

-Microsoft pushes back, contending that the whole purpose of the Stored Communications Act was to protect "communications in electronic storage" from government intrusion.
+Microsoft disagrees, contending that the whole purpose of the Stored Communications Act was to protect "communications in electronic storage" from government intrusion.

+Joshua Rosenkranz, attorney for Microsoft, emphasized the intrusion onto Ireland's sovereignty.
+The government wants to "reach into a foreign land to search for, copy, and import private customer correspondence physically stored in a digital lockbox, on a foreign computer where it's protected by foreign law."

+Justices Anthony Kennedy and Sonia Sotomayor pushed Rosenkranz to explain what, if any, physical activity occurs in Ireland.
+Justice Kennedy asked, "does some person have to be there?"

 Privacy on the world stage

 This is not the first time the Supreme Court has faced the question of privacy and technology this term.
 In November, the court heard oral arguments in a case testing whether the government may, without a warrant, search cell-phone location data to track a suspect's movements.

 That case, Carpenter v.
 United States, also concerned the Stored Communications Act, but the major question was whether a warrant was needed to get this sort of tracking information.

 Microsoft extends the question of privacy into the international arena.